rndchris/orange-star/readme.md

     >cd orange-star/web
     >npm i

+3. Edit docker-compose.yml to your preferences.

+    >cd ../
+    >nano docker-compose.yml

-3. Run docker compose from the root directory of the repository.
+4. Run docker compose from the root directory of the repository.

-    >cd orange-star (or if you were in the web directory "cd ../")
     >sudo docker compose up -d

-4. Open Orange Star in a web browser by going to http://localhost:[PORT]/
+5. Open Orange Star in a web browser by going to http://localhost:[PORT]/

 ## Suggestions for Getting Started